Important facts

 - Healthcare: Hospitals and pharmaceutical companies must carry out quality assurance and compliance audits in accordance with the guidelines of authorities such as the FDA or EMA.

-- Industry and production: In the automotive and aviation industries, quality assurance audits in accordance with standards such as ISO 9001 or IATF 16949 are mandatory.
+- Industry and Manufacturing: In the automotive and aerospace industries, quality assurance inspections in accordance with standards such as ISO 9001 or IATF 16949 are mandatory.

 - IT and data protection: Companies that process personal data must carry out regular data protection audits in accordance with the GDPR.